-The view from our Lodge window of the snow-capped Jatun Jampa; an Apu (Sacred Mountain) at the end of the valley was amazing – enough to make this whole trip worthwhile.
+The view from our Andean Lodges window of the snow-capped Jatun Jampa; an Apu (Sacred Mountain) at the end of the valley was amazing – enough to make this whole trip worthwhile.

-We watched the sun set over this magnificent Apu, as the temperature dropped below freezing.
-Then, at dawn Little Miss 5 was already awake commenting on the movements of the alpacas camped around our lodge.
+We watched the sunset over this magnificent Apu, as the temperature dropped below freezing.
+Then, at dawn, Little Miss 5 was already awake commenting on the movements of the alpacas camped around our lodge.
 Staying at the Andean Lodges was a great way to go about trekking Peru.

-Our trek experience is documented our blog Peruvian Lodge to Lodge Trek with Kids– while we had trekked only a couple hours on the first day we were super excited to arrive at our lodgings for the night.
+Our trekking Peru experience is documented in our blog post, Peruvian Lodge to Lodge Trek with Kid.
+While we had trekked only a couple hours on the first day, we were super excited to arrive at our lodgings for the night.

-We’d embarked on this short high Andean trek to see how being comfortable in a Lodge would change the experience of trekking with Kids.
-We’d never ever stayed in a lodge so we wanted to see how the Lodge would assist with the cold and altitude at Uyuni Pampa (4,368m/ 14,331 ft.)
+We embarked on this short high Andean trek to see how the comfort of a lodge would change the experience of trekking with kids.
+Never having ever stayed in a lodge, we wanted to see how the lodge would assist with the cold and altitude at Uyuni Pampa (4,368m/ 14,331 ft.)

 With stone and natural colors on the outside and a predominance of light wood on the inside, we were told that the lodges were built according to ecological criteria, in harmony with their natural surroundings, as well as with the local architectural style.

 Upon arriving in the lodge we were presented with complimentary soft fluffy slippers (to take home at the end of the trip) and a warm coca tea.
-The lodge was gorgeous – with a big, roaring open fire, the rooms had views of the mountains, big soft white duvets filled with feathers and really soft pillows.
+The lodge was gorgeous!
+It had a big, roaring open fire, the rooms had views of the mountains, big soft white duvets filled with feathers, and really soft pillows.
 Fluffy, freshly laundered towels on the beds made it seem just like a hotel.

-Each room didn’t have electricity or heating but we were presented with solar power lanterns and instructions to shower at specific times in order to maximise use of the solar heated hot water.
+Each room didn’t have electricity or heating but we were presented with solar power lanterns and instructions to shower at specific times in order to maximize the use of the solar heated hot water.

-This is truly an exclusive experience, there is capacity for only 16 guests at a time, and while we visited only the Chilca lodge, we are told that each lodge is similar, and each one offers amazing views of the Ausangate mountain range.
+This is truly an exclusive experience as there is a capacity for only 16 guests at a time.
+While we visited only the Chilca lodge, we are told that each lodge is similar, and each one offers amazing views of the Ausangate mountain range.

-After showers, and an aperitif warmed by the glow of the fire and the company of contented trekkers, we were treated to a Silver start dining experience with delightful dishes prepared with local ingredients by specially trained people from the local community.
+After showers and an aperitif, we were warmed by the glow of the fire and the company of contented trekkers.
+We were then treated to a silver start dining experience with delightful dishes prepared with local ingredients by specially trained people from the local community.

-This is why the local communities of Chillca and Osefina are Andean Lodges´partners and shareholders, and have authorised the Andean Lodges to build these remote eco-lodges.
-Another misconception is that these lands are remote and therefore un-inhabited.
-This is incorrect, ancient land use traditions dictate that every piece of land has a user (not an owner as Western culture, but something similar)
+This is why the local communities of Chillca and Osefina are Andean Lodges´partners and shareholders and have authorized the Andean Lodges to build these remote Eco-lodges.
+Another misconception is that these lands are remote and therefore uninhabited.
+However, this is incorrect; ancient land use traditions dictate that every piece of land has a user (not an owner as Western culture, but something similar).

 Our answer would be a resounding yes!
-Staying in the Lodge made it possible – at 4500m it was freezing at night, and warm beds, and luxury meant we were sufficiently within our comfort zone to take this on.
-This was a wonderful experience and we highly recommended the Andean Lodges.
+Staying in the Lodge made it possible.
+At 4500m it was freezing at night!
+Warm beds and luxury meant we were sufficiently within our comfort zone to take this on.
+It was a wonderful experience and the Andean Lodges are highly recommended.